 They aren’t necessarily going to be bad, but the big-name wines tend to come from massive conglomerate companies, whose main goal is to shift units rather than take you on any kind of journey.
 Sure, they might be more affordable than most (although this is far from a given), but they aren’t going to stick in your memory or widen your eyes with delight on that first sip.
 Independent, regional, and quirky is definitely the way forward.

 - Make sure you cover your basics

 You want a fairly even spread between red wines, white wines, and rosé.
-All three pair brilliantly with a wide range of cheeses (more about that in a minute), and everyone’s got their favourites.
+All three pair brilliantly with a wide range of cheeses (more about that in a minute), and everyone’s got their favorites.

 - Ask your guests to bring a bottle

 More wine = more fun.
-What’s more, your guests might have their own favourite bottles they want to share, or might have something particularly interesting or unique in their wine rack just waiting for the right opportunity to be uncorked.
+What’s more, your guests might have their own favorite bottles they want to share, or might have something particularly interesting or unique in their wine rack just waiting for the right opportunity to be uncorked.

 - Talk to your wine merchant